Purpose

 - Preference to students who have received the majority of their higher education at a U.S. institution.

-- Preference for candidates who have not resided or studied in the country to which they are applying for more than six months.
-Study abroad or military duty is not disqualifying.
+- Preference for candidates who have not resided or studied in the country to which they are applying for more than six months, excluding study abroad or military duty.

-- Applicants must have sufficient proficiency in the written and spoken language of the host country to communicate with the people and to carry out the proposed study.
+- Applicants must have sufficient proficiency in the language of the host country to communicate with the people and to carry out the proposed project, as specified by host country.

 - Good health.
 Grantees will be required to submit a satisfactory Certificate of Health from a physician.